sindrehaugen/SpeakerDesignTool/README.md

-_New version with some bugfixes and minor addition to Equipment handling will be released. _
+_New version with some bugfixes and minor addition to Equipment handling will be released soon._

 # Speaker Design Tool v3.0